-Kumar works part-time for Computing while pursuing other endeavors.
-He is interested in support for courses (teaching and learning) and research computing, in particular massively parallel computing and science/engineering software support.
+Kumar is interested in support for courses (teaching and learning) and research computing, in particular massively parallel computing, gpu computing, and science/engineering software support.
 He received his PhD in Applied Plasma Physics (Magnetic Fusion) from Georgia Tech.
 He has previously been a researcher in plasma physics, applied mathematics (non-linear dynamics associated with liquid film flows), and Lattice-Boltzmann methods in biomedical engineering.
+His current research interests include machine learning and deep learning.
 He has more than 15 years of scientific and parallel computing experience.
 Prior to coming to Harvard, he worked as a computational scientist at the Plasma Physics Lab in Princeton University and at the Mechanical Engineering department and the Center for Academic Computing in the Pennsylvania State University.

 Patrick King senior software developer

 Patrick is a Software Developer with a background in database, web, and software development.
 After graduating from Princeton with an A.B. in History, he was a Software Test Engineer on the Excel team at Microsoft.
 He later received an M.A. in History from Washington State University, and then worked for the Social Development Research Group (SDRG) at the University of Washington as a Data Collection Programmer.
 He was most recently a Program Data Manager at Brigham and Women's Hospital's Center for Community Health and Health Equity (CCHHE) in Boston.
 He can be reached at patking at seas.harvard.edu.